charlesdavid/JEDi/README.md

      * Euclidean
      * Polynomial Degrees 2, 3, 4, and cross XY
      * Linear
-* NEW: JEDi creates PNG images of the scatterplots of the top two PCs or DVPs for every analysis, making the review of results simple.
-* NEW: JEDi uses subspace analysis to assess the similarity of essential vector spaces defined by each dynamical method:
+* JEDi uses subspace analysis to assess the similarity of essential vector spaces defined by each dynamical method:
      * Inter-Model within each type of PCA
      * Inter-Type when subsets yield subspaces with matching dimensions
-* Additionally, JEDi computes the Free Energy of a trajectory from two PCs (normed projections) so that a FE surface can be constructed.
+* JEDi computes the Free Energy of a trajectory from two PCs (normed projections) so that a FE surface can be constructed.
-* Finally, JEDi produces PDB frames and script files for viewing the frames in PyMol(TM) as movies:
+* JEDi produces PDB frames that capture the PCA modes and script files for viewing those frames in PyMol(TM) as movies:
      * Individual modes
-     * The superposition of the Top Essential Modes.
+     * The superposition of the Top Essential Modes
+* For each JEDi run, a comprehensive log file is generated with time stamp recoding the parameters and key results of each analysis

 ### Thank you for using JED and JEDi software: